raka01cv/responsivecvnamegenerator/README.md

 ## License

-This project is owned by [CellaVision AB](https://https://www.cellavision.com)
+This project and the alphabets cell images are a property of [CellaVision AB](https://https://www.cellavision.com)

 ## Acknowledgments
 *   Mats Erikson